Adding, Resizing and Cropping Images

 - Keep ratios locked.
 This means that if you change the width of an image, the height of the image will change accordingly.
 Otherwise, you can get skewed/stretched images.
 In “Preview” on a Mac, this feature is the “Scale Proportionally” checkbox.
 In MS Paint, this feature is the “Maintain aspect ratio” checkbox.

 - It’s always better to size down than size up.
+Never size up.
 By trying to make a small image larger, you lose resolution, which can result in a blurry or pixelated image.
-Most of the current website photos are too small to be transferred to the new site.
-Marketing may have some images on file that meet your needs.
+If you have an image that you need to be larger, Marketing may have some images on file that meet your needs.

 - Test your windows.
 You can resize your browser window to see how your page looks on a mobile device.